 I will remove the sharing in 24 hours, but I feel it is important to use real data to demonstrate this point because for some reason 99% of the tech industry just didn’t understand it 10 months ago.

 Facebook & Bloglines Understand it

-Facebook point to their help information on notifications
+Facebook points to their help information on notifications.

 The major search engines do support Robots.txt, though I am not sure robots.txt would be sufficient to stop someone hacking.

 Bloglines Feed Access Control extension was introduced last August, and it seems no one in the Technology blogging world really took an interest.

 Google Reader certainly doesn’t support it as I have proven above.

 People can make all this content searchable by mistake, broadcast it on Twitter etc.

 DOESN’T PROVIDING DIFFERENT URLs TO EVERY PERSON THAT VIEWS MY NOTES CREATE INEFFICIENCY BECAUSE SERVICES THAT DO AGGREGATION WILL HAVE TO RETRIEVE AND STORE MY NOTES FROM MULTIPLE FEEDS?